Skip to Content

 Is It Safe to Use a Crib Tent?

-Over the past couple of decades, there are many documented cases of injuries and even deaths related to their use.
+Over the past couple of decades, there are many documented cases of injuries and even deaths related to crib tent use.

 Ten years ago, the U.S. Consumer Product Safety Commission (CPSC) launched a crib tent recall of all crib tents and play yards manufactured by a company called Tots in Mind, Inc.